 Flow meters can be designed to record flow using several different techniques.
-Some of the most common include turbine flow meters which measure the rate of rotation of a turbine placed within the flow; ultrasonic meters which record the speed of sound within the flow or vortex meters which aetect oscillations as a result of vortices formed by forcing flow past a blof body.
+Some of the most common include turbine flow meters which measure the rate of rotation of a turbine placed within the flow; ultrasonic meters which record the speed of sound within the flow or vortex meters which detect oscillations as a result of vortices formed by forcing flow past a bluff body.
 Other models of flow meter are available on the market.

 A matched pair of temperature sensors are required to calculate the temperature difference between two points.
-This is commonly achieved through matched pairs of platinum resistance the momenters fitted into pockets within the flow.
+This is commonly achieved through matched pairs of platinum resistance thermometers fitted into pockets within the flow.
 It is very important that the temperature pair selected for a site is designed to measure temperature differences expected at the specific points of heat measurement in order for the measurement error not to exceed manufacturer's designs.

 A calculator unit processes the temperature and flow values using physical properties of the fluid stored within the unit.
-Typically, this could include specific heat capacity of the fluid, density of the fluid or other parameters as appropriate for the flow meter lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2004:135:0001:0080:EN:PDF in question.
+Typically, this could include specific heat capacity of the fluid, density of the fluid or other parameters as appropriate for the flow meter lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2004:135:0001:0080:EN:PDF Directive 2004/22/EC of the European Parliament and of the Council of 31 March 2004 on measuring instruments in question.
 The calculation unit may also be responsible for storing data and displaying readings to the customer and therefore should be placed in a location where a customer can view the display panel.